 These extra 30 minutes can help you avoid crowds because it is a time when the theme parks are only open to Disney hotel Guests and not to the public, so anyone just taking a day trip to Disney or staying off-property cannot enter the park during Early Theme Park Entry.
 This means the park is much less crowded than it would be in the middle of the day, for example.

 Our tip for utilizing Early Theme Park Entry (which begins 30 minutes before the park opening at any of the four theme parks — Magic Kingdom, EPCOT, Disney’s Hollywood Studios, and Disney’s Animal Kingdom) is to arrive at the theme park even earlier than the Early Theme Park Entry begins.
 Then, take advantage of all the open attractions and experiences during that time.
 Continue to hang around the park after the park opens to the public, but then either go back to your resort for a mid-day break or park hop to another Disney theme park.
 You can read all about Disney’s latest Park Hopping policies for 2021 here.

 What is FastPass+?

 FastPass+ will allow you to head to an attraction during a designated one-hour window and wait in a much shorter line (or no line at all!).
 You can also continue to book more FastPasses after you have used the ones you booked in advance.
-You can read our first-timer’s guide to FastPass+ here, or chat with an Authorized Disney Vacation Planner, who can book your FastPass+ reservations, dining reservations, and so much more.
+You can read our first-timer’s guide to FastPass+ here or chat with an Authorized Disney Vacation Planner, who can book your FastPass+ reservations, dining reservations, and more.